-19 The Japanese Association of Assurance Organizations for Sustainability Information is general incorporated association.
-Its predecessor, the Japan Environmental Information Review Association was established in 2005 for the purpose of ensuring the reliability of reviews of environmental reports and contributing to the improvement of the reliability of environmental reports by realizing efficient and effective reviews.
-Six institutions are accredited as assessment bodies by this association.
+23 The Japanese Association of Assurance Organizations for Sustainability Information is a general incorporated association.
+Its predecessor was the Japan Environmental Information Review Association, which was established in 2005 for the purpose of ensuring the reliability of reviews of environmental reports, etc. and contributing to the improvement of reliability of environmental reports, etc. by realizing efficient and effective reviews.
+The association has six accredited review organizations.